Summer Unpaid Domestic Internship Grants

 Byron G. (Barney) Allen Internship Grants for Governance and Politics

-Through a generous donation from Barney Allen, awards of up to $1,000 are available to assist Humphrey School students with demonstrated financial need who undertake internships with government entities, political campaigns, or political parties in Minnesota.
+Through a generous donation from Barney Allen, awards are available to assist Humphrey School students with demonstrated financial need who undertake internships with government entities, political campaigns, or political parties in Minnesota.

-Through a generous donation from the George Warp family, awards of up to $2,000 are available to assist some Humphrey School students who wish to do domestic internships in an organization that is unable to support the student financially.
+Through a generous donation from the George Warp family, awards are available to assist some Humphrey School students who wish to do domestic internships in an organization that is unable to support the student financially.
 Priority consideration will be given to students who are working full time and doing their internship within a Minnesota government agency.